tandeshao/tp/docs/DeveloperGuide.md

 Step 2. `FindCommandParser` will then be instantiated and `FindCommandParser#parse(String)` is invoked.
 If a valid input is provided, `FindCommandParser#getDescriptor(String)`is called.

 Since a user can key in multiple valid parameters to increase the scope of a search (i.e. search by name and tags), we will need a way to identify different parts of the user input and match the input to their corresponding prefix.
-This can be achieved with the `FindPersonDescriptor` class where it will store the descriptions to search a person by.
+This can be achieved with the `PersonDescriptor` class where it will store the descriptions to search a person by.

 Step 3.
-The `FindPersonDescriptor` object is passed as an argument into the  `PersonPredicate` constructor and the object created is returned to `FindCommandParser`.
+The `PersonDescriptor` object is passed as an argument into the  `PersonPredicate` constructor and the object created is returned to `FindCommandParser`.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** Two note-worthy classes that are created in `PersonPredicate` but not shown in the sequence diagram is the `ExactWordMatchPredicate` and `PartialWordMatchPredicate` which encapsulate the logic of conducting exact word match and partial word match on a person's attribute respectively.
 They are used in the `PersonPredicate#test(Person)` method during the filter process and to conduct exact word match/partial word match depending on the person's attribute.
 More information will be given in the design consideration.